Tengen-12/Cybersecurity-Toolkit/README.md

 ---

 ## Future Implements
-Will shortly introduce with the single GUI for all of the above scripts.
+To make it user-friendly I will shortly introduce with the single GUI(Graphical User Interface) for all of the above scripts.
 Stay connected.

 ---